roc-lang/roc/editor/editor-ideas.md

     * [Blueprints](https://docs.unrealengine.com/en-US/Engine/Blueprints/index.html) visual scripting (not suggesting visual scripting for Roc)

 * [Live Programing](https://www.microsoft.com/en-us/research/project/live-programming/?from=http%3A%2F%2Fresearch.microsoft.com%2Fen-us%2Fprojects%2Fliveprogramming%2Ftypography.aspx#!publications) by [Microsoft Research] it contains many interesting research papers.
+* When refactoring; cutting and pasting code to a new file should automatically add imports to the new file and delete them from the old file.

 ### Non-Code Related Inspiration